 This technique offers the most benefits, and requires the least amount of time and transition. – Kirsten

-This form of massage requires no disrobing and can be beneficial in sessions as short as 15 minutes. e-Mail Wiley.Kirsten@gmail.com for more information.
+This form of massage requires no disrobing and can be beneficial in sessions as short as 15 minutes.
+For more information you can e-mail email@example.com.

 Free demonstration sessions are available for people who have not experienced integrated Swedish/Tuina massage.

 To schedule your appointment, use the "UVM Calendar" link found at www.integrativemassagetherapyofvermont.com/

 A liability waiver must be completed by each participant.
 Please download the form here, complete, and turn in at your first appointment.